 Memorializing Pets

-We celebrate our pets!
-We have cake on their birthdays.
-We wrap presents for them on the holidays.
+We celebrate our pets.
+We have cake on their birthdays, wrap presents for them on the holidays.
 We buy them special toys when they are sick.
 When they pass on, we are sad, but we can also celebrate their life one more time.

 Hold a memorial service.
 If you find comfort in the presence of other people, invite family and friends who understand the relationship you had with your pet.
 Gather in your pet’s name and share funny stories.
 Surrounding yourself with people who “get it” and support you can be helpful.
 Verbalizing fond memories and even laughing a little is a good release for grief.

 Create a photo journal.
 Technology makes it easy to transfer photos from your computer, camera, or phone to an actual photo book.
 In this printed, bound journal, you can chronicle your furry friend’s entire life.
-Adding captions will keep memories fresh and serve as a good way to share them with people for years to come.
+Adding captions will keep memories fresh and provide a way to share them with people for years to come.

 Create a video journal.
 Looking at pictures is good, but videos that show your pet in action can be even better.
 Watching still shots or short videos of your pet set to music can be powerful.
 If you are not up to the task of creating a video yourself, you can upload photos and videos to one of the many websites that perform this task.
 Keep the finished video to a manageable length.
 You will be surprised how many special memories you can fit into two or three minutes.

-Use social media as a sharing ground.
-You can share photos and stories with others who loved your pet and you via online means.
+Use social media to share.
+You can share photos and stories online with others who loved your pet and you.
 Invite friends and family to contribute photos and stories to a central site.
 They may have photos that you have not seen.
 How nice to see your pet through another person’s loving eyes!
 You can even start a blog to capture your pet’s life and death.
-There are many online resources to help you write your thoughts and accumulate photos, as well as national sites that post them to facilitate sharing with others.
+There are many online resources to help you write your thoughts, accumulate photos, and facilitate sharing with others.

 Make your pet a work of art.
-Your pet was unique…a work of art!
 Gazing at a framed photo or commissioned portrait of your pet may bring a warm glow to your heart.
 Or you can make a simple plaster cast of his paw print with supplies ordered online.
-You may also keep her ashes in a traditional urn or decorative wooden box that rests in a special spot in your home.
+You may also keep her ashes in a traditional urn, statue, or decorative wooden box that rests in a special spot in your home, or jewelry you can carry with you.

-Make a donation.
-One of the best ways to memorialize your pet is to make a contribution in their name to a charity that captures their spirit.
+Donate.
+One of the best ways to memorialize your pet is to contribute in their name to a charity that captures their spirit.
 Did he love a particular dog park?
 Donate a bench in his memory.
 Did she suffer from an identifiable illness?
-Make a contribution to a research center.
+Contribute to a research center.
 Did you get her from a rescue organization or animal shelter?
 Non-profit groups always appreciate contributions.
 Did he participate in dog shows or competitive athletic events?
 Honor him with an award in his name.
 Did she receive exceptional medical care at your veterinary hospital?
 Start a fund in her name to help pet owners who need financial assistance in caring for their pets.

 Get another pet.
 It may take a while, but most people who love pets eventually want another furry friend.
-You can memorialize the relationship you had with your pet by channeling the love you had for him onto another pet.
-A new pet is not meant to take the place your deceased pet held in your heart.
-But you will find another spot in your heart for your next pet.
+You can memorialize the relationship you had with your pet by channeling that love into another pet.
+A new pet is not meant to take the place of your deceased pet in your heart, but to take a new spot.
 And you will enjoy remembering your previous pet as you love your new one.

-Loving a pet is glorious.
-Losing a pet is difficult.
-Take time to grieve in a healthy manner, focusing on the good things you shared with your pet.
+Loving a pet is glorious; losing a pet is difficult.
+Take time to grieve, focusing on the good things you shared with your pet.
 You may find that one of these memorial ideas helps you remember those good times and celebrate your pet’s life.

 Related Articles